RobinQu/instinct.cpp/README.md

 What `instinct.cpp` offer:

+* Single-binary services that are working out-of-box.
+  * `chat-agent`: A CLI application that create knowledge index with your docs (PDF,TXT,MD,...) and launch an HTTP server that is fully compatible with OpenAI `ChatCompletion`.
+  * `mini-assistant-api` (**WIP in Sprint v0.1.2**):  Agent service that is mostly compatible with OpenAI's Assistant API.
 * Frameworks to build LLM-based applications
   * Integration for privacy-first LLM providers: Built-in support for [Ollama](https://ollama.com/) and other OpenAI compatible API services like [nitro](https://nitro.jan.ai/) and more.
   * Building blocks for common application patterns like Chatbot, RAG, LLM Agent.
   * Functional chaining components for composable LLM pipelines.
-  * Agent API service fully compatible with OpenAI's Assistant API, but with infinite scalability and security.
+  * [WIP] Agent API service fully compatible with OpenAI's Assistant API, but with infinite scalability and security.
-* Single-binary services that are working out-of-box.
-  * `chat-agent`: A CLI application that create knowledge index with your docs (PDF,TXT,MD,...) and launch an HTTP server that is fully compatible with OpenAI `ChatCompletion`.
-  * `mini-assistant-api` (**WIP in Sprint v0.1.2**):  Agent service that is mostly compatible with OpenAI's Assistant API.

 What `instinct.cpp` cannot offer:

 * A LLM Provider. `instinct.cpp` depends on existing local LLMs like `Ollama`, `nitro`,  `LLMStudio` and API providers like `OpenAI`.
 * A C++ version of `langchain`.
 While this project learns a lot from `langchain` including Prompt related classes and functional API designs, `instinct.cpp` will focus on opinionated components while providing extensive interfaces for vendor specific implementations.
 For example, there are tons of vector database integration available in `langchain`, but `instinct.cpp` will keep [DuckDB](https://duckdb.org/) implementation for single-node scenario and both [Weaviate](https://github.com/weaviate/weaviate) and [milvus](https://milvus.io/) client integration for cloud scenario.
 * End-to-end solution with user interfaces.
+We hope there will be downstream projects building Desktop or Webapps with `instinct.cpp`.

 ## Getting started